Nudity in film: Female nudity

-Female nudity has been fairly common in Japanese cinema since at least the 1960s when the director Seijun Suzuki included nude scenes in his yakuza exploitation films such as Branded to Kill (1967).
 The actress Reiko Ike starred in a number of exploitation flicks in the early 1970s: Girl Boss Guerilla (1972), Criminal Woman (1973) and Sex & Fury (1973).
 Nagisa Ōshima directed the overtly sexual In the Realm of the Senses in 1976 starring Eiko Matsuda and Tatsuya Fuji.
 The unexpurgated version of the film has never been shown in Japan, and the film negatives had to be secretly shipped out of the country to France for developing.
 Eri Ishida appeared naked in Enrai (1981) and Daburu Beddo (1983), before going on to mainstream success.
 In 1986, Hitomi Kuroki appeared nude in Keshin.
-In the early 1990s, Loletta Lee appeared nude in a series of Hong Kong category III movies, e.g. Girls Unbutton, Crazy Love, and Sex and Zen II with Shu Qi.
-New Love in Tokyo (1994) was notable for having one of the first scenes of uncensored pubic hair.
-2000 saw Harumi Inoue strip down for her role in Freeze Me.
+A New Love in Tokyo (1994) was notable for having one of the first scenes of uncensored pubic hair.